RIT3shSapata/sgw-training/tasks/tasks.md

 - Delete the document using Postman

 ### Observations
-+ To create a document using UI that is understandable to SGW we need to add proper metadata, copied it from doc: 1
++ To create a document using UI that is understandable to SGW we need to add proper body, copied it from doc: 1
 ```json
 {
   "key1": "valuefrom-ui",